hanifnaufal/ad-click-aggregator/README.md

 - Java 17+

 ### 1. Start Infrastructure
-Start Kafka, Zookeeper, and Kafka UI using Docker Compose:
+Start Kafka, Zookeeper, Kafka UI, Flink, and Clickhouse using Docker Compose:

 ```bash
 docker-compose up -d
 ```

 - **Kafka UI** will be available at [http://localhost:8090](http://localhost:8090).
+- **Flink GUI** will be available at [http://localhost:8081](http://localhost:8081).

 ### 2. Start API Service
 Navigate to the `api-service` directory and run the application: